-Chart prepared by expert statistician Richard Shillington based on Statistics Canada Survey on Labour Income Dynamics data using the three measures for the gender pay gap, average annual earnings, full time full year earnings and hourly wages.
-It does not include the Canadian Income Survey data referred to in this paragraph.
-The data does not include the value of the differences in benefit entitlements between men and women which would increase the pay gap.
+Chart prepared by expert statistician Richard Shillington based on Statistics Canada data using the three measures for the gender pay gap, average annual earnings, full time full year earnings and hourly wages.
+This data does not include the value of the differences in benefit entitlements between men and women which would increase the pay gap.
 See discussion of this data and sources in Mary Cornish, A Growing Concern: Ontario's Gender Pay Gap (Toronto: Canadian Centre for Policy Alternatives, 2014) at pp.8-11.
 See CANSIM Table 202-0102 Statistics Canada, Average Male and Female Earnings and female to male earnings ratio by work activity, 2011, Ontario, all earners and full time full year.
 See Table 282-0072 Labour Force Survey Estimates wages of employees, NAICS Ontario, hourly wage rate.